Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 Metrics show us the dynamics of the project, its internal life.

-The habit of periodically looking at metrics with your own eyes initiates a feedback loop for [refining your mental model](post:@choose-nearest-language:life-and-work-with-models) of the project.
+The habit of periodically looking at metrics with your own eyes initiates a feedback loop for [refining your mental model]{post:@choose-nearest-language:life-and-work-with-models} of the project.
 An accurate mental model is the key to your effective work, the speed and the quality of decisions you make.

 ## You don't know what metrics you will need